SaadMukhtar/MERN-Sales/README.md

-# TorontoSteals - E-Commerce Application
+# MERN-Sales - E-Commerce Web Application

+MERN-Sales is a full stack eCommerce web application built using the MERN stack.
+Created using React, Redux, Node, Express, MongoDB, Mongoose, JWT, and Postman.